robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 Why?
 Considering what kind of pressure the Vatican put on the high-tech companies about AI and its ethics, I bet on "confusion".
 Every concept around Jews and liked with Jews is historically blurry and affected by confusion.
 Put in this scenario:

 1. a state born after the Shoah, conflicting with Palestine and its peak of winning it completely;
 2. a good level of maturity in leveraging Internet to drive the public opinion and even weaponizing it;

-3. few century of American Christianity **and** Bible confusion, that moved a **LOT** of money in favour of Israel and Jews;
+3. American Christianity **and** Bible confusion moved a **LOT** of money in favour of Israel and Jews;

-4. a young, popular truth seeker decided -- because continuously and hardly questioned about -- to see clearly on these topics.
+4. a young, popular truth seeker decided to see clearly on these topics, which was pressurised on.

 In this scenario, the life of Charlie Kirk's life was hanging by a thin thread, like every solitary truth seeker.
 Paradoxically, his death triggered those phenomena for which people wish -- must have justice -- not revenge and burning random stuff around, but found out **WHY**.
 The America Turning Point which was dreaming of Charlie Kirk.
 Julius Caesar has been killed to save Rome's republic, paradoxically his death cost Rome's republic.